Mandolin: Pressed archtops

 The ideal for archtops has been solid pieces of wood carved into the right shape.
 However, another archtop exists, the top made of laminated wood or thin sheets of solid wood, pressed into the arched shape.
 These have become increasingly common in the world of internationally constructed musical instruments in the 21st century.

-The pressed-top instruments are made to appear the same as the carved-top instruments; however, the pressed tops do not sound the same as the carved-wood tops.
-Carved-wood tops when carved to the ideal thickness, produce the sound which consumers expect.
-Not carving them correctly can lead to a dull sound.
+Pressed-top instruments are made to appear the same as carved-top instruments but do not sound the same as carved-wood tops.
+Carved-wood tops when carved to the ideal thickness, produce the sound consumers expect.
+Not carving them correctly dulls the sound.
 The sound of a carved-wood instrument changes the longer it is played, and older instruments are sought out for their rich sound.

 Laminated-wood presstops are less resonant than carved wood, the wood and glue vibrating differently than wood grain.
-Presstops made of solid wood have the wood's natural grain compressed, creating a sound that is not as full as on a well-made, carved-top mandolin.
+Presstops made of solid wood have the wood's natural grain compressed, typically creating a sound that is less full than a well-made, carved-top mandolin.